 Java also makes use of simplified debugging, and its easy-to-use syntax offers graphical data presentation and incorporates both WORA and Object-Oriented patterns.

-C++ is another language that’s been around for quite some time, but still is a legitimate contender for AI use.
+C++ is another language that has been around for quite some time, but still is a legitimate contender for AI use.
 One of the reasons for this is how widely flexible the language is, which makes it perfectly suited for resource-intensive applications.
 C++ is a low-level language that provides better handling for the AI model in production.
 And although C++ might not be the first choice for AI engineers, it can’t be ignored that many of the deep and machine learning libraries are written in C++.

 And because C++ converts user code to machine-readable code, it’s incredibly efficient and performant.